spacetimeengineer/mupy/README.md

 ### μ : Manufacturing Utility

 μ is a novel technology implemented in the form of an open source (3-Clause BSD) python pip installable package.
 More specifically it can be thought of as a horizontal abstraction library which leverages and auguments the openscad programming language.
-On the most fundemental level however, mu is really a manufacturing-oriented data-compression algorithm. μ was born out of a home grown R&D operation which aimed to acomplish the following tasks :
+On the more fundemental level however, μ is really a manufacturing-oriented data-compression algorithm. μ was born out of a home grown R&D operation which aimed to acomplish the following tasks :

 - Maximize the utilization of 3D printing for economio / research and development
 - Develop a decentralized manufacturing utility with a system-script or system-code.